fbacchella/opennms/README.md

 To use it, edit the rrd-configuration.xml, in the properties list change the value of `org.opennms.rrd.strategyClass` to `org.opennms.netmgt.rrd.rrd4j.Rrd4JRrdStrategy` and
 `org.opennms.rrd.usetcp` to `false`.

 The RRD version can also be set with `org.rrd4j.core.RrdBackendFactory`.
 1 is the old version, compatible with jrobin.
 2 is a new and faster one.
+The differences are explained at [Rrdv2][]

 ```...
 <property name="properties">